Pick a switch plate or wall plate to complement your home’s decor

 The standard thermoplastic plate colors are white, brown, black and various off-white shades, but more vibrant options are available as well.

-Adding matching decorative wall plates to every outlet and switch can do a lot to enhance a room’s décor.
-Popular decorative materials include:
+Decorative wall plates can do a lot to enhance a room’s décor.
+Popular materials include copper, brass, brushed nickel, pewter, chrome, stainless steel, stone, ceramic, wood and bamboo.

 Another option is a specialty thermoplastic plate with a slot for a small section of wallpaper.
 Match the paper in the plate with the paper on the walls, and your outlets and switches will blend in seamlessly.